gematik/erp-fdv-objectmemory/README.md

 ## About The Project

-E-Rezept FdV Object Memory provides a Backend that communicates with Cloud Storage and Cloud SQL in Google Cloud to upload and retrieve binary data.
-The service should be used by E-Rezept-App that retrieves binary data (e.g. logo or outside view of the pharmacy) and shows it in the pharmcy list in the app.
+E-Rezept-App Object Memory provides a Backend Service which communicates with Cloud Storage and Cloud SQL in Google Cloud to upload and download images.
+The service will be used by E-Rezept-App for dynamically retrieving images from Cloud Storage (e.g. logo or outside view of the pharmacy) and displaying them in the pharmacy list of the app.

 ### Release Notes